 (II) to determine the educational needs of such child.” (emphasis added)

-The only exceptions to this rule listed are when the child transfers from one educational agency to another, or the parent “repeatedly fails or refuses to produce the child for the evaluation.”
+The only exceptions to this rule listed are when the student transfers from one educational agency to another, or the parent “repeatedly fails or refuses to produce the child for the evaluation.”
+Vacation days also matter.

 Education Attorney for Students